holochain/holochain-rust/README.md

 This code is loosely based on the [Golang prototype](https://github.com/holochain/holochain-proto).

-**Code Status:** Rust version is alpha.
-Not for production use.
-The code is guaranteed NOT secure.
-We will aggressively restructure code APIs and data chains until Beta.
+**Code Status:** This Rust version is alpha software -- not for production use.
+You should expect unstable code APIs and data chains.

+**NOT CURRENT REPOSITORY:** This version of Holochain has been replaced by a version that is more performant, stable, and secure.
+We suggest porting applications to the [new version of Holochain](https://github.com/holochain/holochain) which is receiving regular updates and feature enhancements.

 [Releases](https://github.com/holochain/holochain-rust/releases) happen weekly.
 <br/>